Karl is a longtime freelancer who's passionate about music, art, and writing.

 Lazerpunk’s Different Forms of Power is an album that is mostly made up of remixes of his well-loved track Power along with a few other tracks.
 This is not synth music for the faint of heart.
-It is dark, grinding, heavy and indeed powerful.
+It is dark, grinding, heavy, and indeed powerful.
 There’s an oppressive weight and sense of menace oozing from much of the music here that is undeniable.

 Much of the weight of the music on Different Forms of Power is derived from the dark, heavy bass that moves under the music.
-It has extreme depth and strength as it shifts and flows like some kind of eldritch creature gilding just below the surface of dark water, threatening to rise up and engulf the world.
+It has extreme depth and strength as it shifts and flows like some kind of eldritch creature gliding just below the surface of dark water, threatening to rise up and engulf the world.

 The use of unsettling sounds is another reason that this music has such a dark feeling to it.
-There are screams, metallic clanking and synths that are glitchy, harsh or full of extreme tension that play patterns of notes which reinforce the basic discomforting nature of the music, leaving the listener feeling that tension intensely.
+There are screams, metallic clanking, and synths that are glitchy, harsh, or full of extreme tension that play patterns of notes which reinforce the basic discomforting nature of the music, leaving the listener feeling that tension intensely.

-Lazerpunk is not afraid to go on an all out aural assault in the music.
+Lazerpunk is not afraid to go on an all-out aural assault in the music.
 All of the interlocking parts combine in a crescendo of fear and anxiety that runs like a dark thread through all of the music.
 It is a sort of enjoyable terror that he creates.
 In some ways, it’s a sort of catharsis to listen to this music and put some of those tensions and fears that we all hold back into the music.

 Before I talk about the remixes that I most enjoyed on Different Forms of Power, I just want to summarize the track that is mostly being remixed here.
-“Power” opens with the sound of clanking chains and then breaks out with an intensely dark, deep and heavy beat that thunders through the track, feeling hard and rough.
+“Power” opens with the sound of clanking chains and then breaks out with an intensely dark, deep, and heavy beat that thunders through the track, feeling hard and rough.